- Find and download NAIP data from the USGS Earth Explorer Website.

-In class this week, you will review how to grab data from the Earth Explorer website.
+On this page, you will review how to grab NAIP data from the Earth Explorer website.
 The Earth Explorer website is a data portal run by the USGS.
 Here you can find many different types of remote sensing and other data for both the US and in some cases, the globe.

 IMPORTANT: Be sure to order your data several days ahead of time or else you won’t have it in time to finish your homework.

 How to Download Landsat Remote Sensing Data from Earth Explorer

 When searching for data, the first thing that you need to do is to define your area of interest (AOI).
 Your AOI for this week, is defined by the boundary of the Cold Springs fire extent.
 You could type in the x,y vertices of each corner of the boundary, but if you have an Earth Explorer account, you can upload a ZIPPED up shapefile that contains the boundary instead.

 Important: Be sure to use a square / rectangular extent polygon.
 If you have too many vertices in your extent polygon, the website won’t accept it as an extent file.